Drive Schoolwide Change

 - If you want to implement transition planningactivities and opportunities that are embedded in school-wide practices for students in special education and students at-risk, use the Transition-Focused Education Framework Fidelity Tool.

-- If you want to implement best practice Extended Learning Opportunities(ELOs), use the ELO Fidelity Tool from the BeyondClassroom website.
+- If you want to implement best practice Extended Learning Opportunities(ELOs), use the ELO Fidelity Tool (Excel) from the BeyondClassroom website.

 - If you want to implement high level family-school engagement in transition practices, use both the Transition-Focused Education Framework Fidelity Tool and the Guide to Family Engagement Teams (PDF, 12 pages, 2017).